Conor McMenamin

-Conor McMenamin (born 24 August 1995) is a Northern Irish professional footballer who plays for club St Mirren and the Northern Ireland national team.
+Conor McMenamin (born 24 August 1995) is a Northern Irish professional footballer who plays for NIFL club Glentoran and the Northern Ireland national team.

 Club career

 McMenamin began his career in the Irish Premiership at Linfield, before moving to Glentoran in 2015.
 He spent one season at Glentoran before joining Warrenpoint Town.

 In 2018, he joined Cliftonville.
 On 26 December 2019, he scored both goals in a 2–1 North Belfast Derby win over Crusaders at Seaview.
 In January 2021, McMenamin returned to Glentoran.

 On 6 July 2023, McMenamin joined Scottish Premiership club St Mirren on a two-year deal for an undisclosed fee.

 International career

 McMenamin made his international debut for Northern Ireland on 5 June 2022 against Cyprus in the UEFA Nations League.

+Career statistics

 Scores and results list Northern Ireland's goal tally first, score column indicates score after each McMenamin goal.